Hello! Welcome to my website! Thank you for visiting.

 I am a statistician, a data analyst if you will, specializing in the data analysis aspects of bioinformatics.

-Currently, I am Senior Director and Janssen Fellow in Nonclinical Biostatistics at Janssen Research & Development, where I head up a talented team of biostatisticians who provide high quality statistical expertise to scientists and bioinformaticians engaged in drug discovery and translational research.
+In early 2014, I retired as Senior Director and Janssen Fellow in Nonclinical Biostatistics at Johnson & Johnson's Janssen Pharmaceutical Research & Development unit, where I headed up a talented team of biostatisticians who provided high quality statistical expertise to scientists and bioinformaticians engaged in drug discovery and translational research.
+I had been there for 25 years.

 Quite a few years ago, I received my Ph.D. in Statistics from Princeton University with Professor John W. Tukey as advisor (check out Wikipedia's entry on Tukey for a "bit" about him - and to see why "bit" is in quotes).
 After graduation, I joined the statistics faculty at the University of New Mexico before moving on to industry.

 I received my undergraduate training in Sri Lanka at the University of Colombo, from where I graduated with a B.Sc.
 (First Class Honours) in Mathematics & Statistics.

 I grew up in Colombo, Sri Lanka.
 All my early schooling was at St Thomas' College, Mt Lavinia, Sri Lanka ("The School by the Sea").

 "The best thing about being a statistician is that you get to play in everyone's backyard." -- John W Tukey